elicatza/color-and-light/README.md

 # Color and Light
-A program that converts color formats to others.
+A program that converts HEX colors to HSL and HSV.

 ## Dependecies
 - gcc